 - Self-promoters link to owned media 50% or more of the time.

 He said research shows that balanced content has the best conversion per post.
-As with any communication, he said you must utilize planning and develop processes.
+As with any communication, he said you must utilize planning and develop processes, click this site.
 Rogerson also said remarketing costs can be lower than paid marketing.

 “Curation isn’t aggravation,” he said.
 On social media, you need to give your audience a content clue beyond the headline.
 You need to use the FACE model of find, assess, curate and engage.